MehulG/gohan-ethindia22/README.md

 ### For Pharmaceutical Companies

 - Link clinical trial data to medical claims and electronic health record data to conduct long-term safety and efficacy studies.
-- Refine models for finding rare disease patients by linking diagnostic lab, genomic, and imaging data
-- Discover new therapeutic candidates with connected data

 ### For Insurers